 Each year, veterans around the United States start their own businesses after returning to civilian life following military service.
 If you are a veteran entrepreneur, there are many government resources to help you transition to business ownership and funding programs to help you find a loan or grant specifically designed for your specific situation and business.

-While often called “veteran business loans,” these programs and loans are generally available for:
+While often called “veteran small business loans,” these programs and loans are generally available for:

 - Military veterans (honorably discharged or service-disabled)

 - Members of the National Guard

 - Current spouse of any veteran, active duty service member, National Guard member or reservist